-Copyright in the honours program is owned by the student, unless the research is a ‘collaborative research activity’ where the University will own copyright. (see Part 5 of the Vice-Chancellors regulations).
+Copyright in the minor thesis is owned by the student, unless the research is a ‘collaborative research activity’ where the University will own copyright. (see Part 5 of the Vice-Chancellors regulations).

 Students will need to obtain copyright permission where they have used other people’s copyright material in their research and are publishing that research.
 Students will not need permission where the research is for internal assessment only.
 Further information can be found at: http://intranet.monash.edu.au/copyright/ or contact firstname.lastname@example.org.